 Biscuits are what we call cookies or crackers.
 I became addicted to McVitie’s Rich Tea Biscuits which is a lot like a flat, round, animal cracker.
 One friend told me she thinks they’re hard as a rock and taste like cardboard.
 You’re supposed to dunk them in your tea, I replied.
 That’s why they are called Rich TEA biscuits.

 You’ll want to get this one right: a bathroom is a loo (or you can say toilet or even ladies’/men’s room), but “where’s the bathroom” just doesn’t really hit the mark.
 It took me a minute to get this one right but it made a difference.
-So buy one of those little phrasebooks and study up.
+Buy one of those little phrasebooks and study up.

 Harrod’s department store.
 Steve Iodice